xrazis/anchiale/README.md

 **Anchiale was the Titan goddess of the warming heat of fire.**

 Anchiale is an internet of things solution for temperature sampling with raspberry pi.
 It is designed around a scalable architecture, so it is capable of handling a big sample rate.

-## Installation
+# Installation

 Clone the project:

     git clone git@github.com:xrazis/Anchiale-pi.git
 ## Run Locally

+The server connects to an influx-db instance.
+Make sure you first start the database and correctly set the .env file on the server.

+**Start**
+Install npm packages:

-NPM install
+    npm install --prefix ./server
     npm install --prefix ./client

+**Running the server:**

-    npm install --prefix ./server
+    npm start --prefix ./server

+> Set the server URL in the /client/.env to http://localhost:3000/

+**Running the client:**

+    npm start --prefix ./client
 ## Development mode

-Running the server
+**Running the server:**

     npm run dev prefix ./server

-Running the client
+**Running the client:**

     npm run dev prefix ./client

-You can span as many clients as you want!

 ## Run in Docker

-Start the database
+**Start the database:**

     bash ./database/database.sh

-Configure the database on localhost:8086.
-Be sure to set and export the token, org and bucket on /server/config/creds.ts.
+> Configure the database on localhost:8086.
+Be sure to set and export the token, org and bucket in the .env file.

+**Start the server**

+    cd server
+    bash server.sh

-Start the server
+> Set the server URL in the .env file.

+**Start the client**

+    cd client
-    bash ./server/server.sh
+    bash client.sh

+## Connecting to the anchiale server running on [swarmlab.io](http://swarmlab.io)

+A server with a database is running over at swarmlab.
+You can connect your local client running on your pi!

+1. Set the URL in the client .env file to XXXXXXXXXX.
-Start the client
+2. Start up the client with one of the ways described above.

-    bash ./client/client.sh

-> Note: This guide assumes that you run all containers localy and use the tempTestMeasure() on client.
+3. Done 😄 !